FAQs

 Q. If we bring our own bikes, can we take them on the trail & shuttle?

 (Shuttles for people are NOT available from Lookout Pass Ski Area to the Hiawatha), they only run from the Pearson trailhead (which is the bottom of the trail) up to Roland.
 Our shuttle bus service stops at Roland.
-This allows you to ride back through the St. Paul Pass (aka Taft Tunnel) a second time.
+This allows you to ride back through the 1.66 mile long St. Paul Pass (aka Taft Tunnel) a second time.
 And YES shuttle rides are available for guests who want to ride the shuttle DOWN from Roland to Pearson, so they can start their ride going up the trail.
 Note this service doesn't start until roughly 11 am each day.

 Q. Is it best to park at the top or bottom of the trail?
 Where can we park should we wish to avoid the 1.66 mile long St. Paul Pass Tunnel?

-A. Parking at the Top is BEST for most - The true answer depends on how long of a ride you would like to take.
-Most folks access the trail from the top - off I-90 at Taft, MT (which is Exit 5), in Montana (5 miles east of Ski Lookout Pass).
-You will then need to drive your vehicle up the route 506 following the Hiawatha Trail signs for ~ 2 more miles to reach the top trailhead where you make a left turn into the East Portal parking area.
 The more scenic portion of the trail, where most of the tunnels and trestles are located, is near the top.
 Therefore many visitors start at the East Portal (top of the trail); or at the Roland trail heads (if they want to bypass the long dark Taft Tunnel).
-These guests ride down the trail to Pearson, ID and then take the shuttle bus back up to Roland (this is the far side of the St. Paul Pass tunnel).
-After departing from your shuttle for those parked at the East Portal you will bicycle back through the big St. Paul Pass Tunnel to reach your vehicles.
+These guests ride down the trail to Pearson, ID and then take the shuttle bus back up to Roland (Roland is the far side of the St. Paul Pass tunnel).
+After departing from your shuttle in Rolland - for those parked at the East Portal you will bicycle back through the long St. Paul Pass Tunnel to reach your vehicles.

-Stronger riders who want more exercise can start their ride at the top or the bottom.
-If riding from the bottom you will encounter a 1.6% to 2% uphill grade.
-Then they can ride the downhill portion on the way back for a total ride of a little over 30 miles.
+.
+Then you can ride the downhill portion on the way back for a total ride of a little over 30 miles.
 Just note the car ride to Pearson is not an easy one and in many places the road narrows to 1 & 1/2 lanes.
-Average travel time down to Pearson from the East Portal takes about 45 to 50 min.
-Weekends and holidays can are even slower.
-The speed limit on these Forest Service Dirt Roads is 20 mph.
-We do not recomend this option due to the congestion and narrowness of the road.
+Average travel time down to Pearson from the East Portal takes about 45 to 55 min.
+Weekends and holidays can take even longer.
+The speed limit on these Forest Service Dirt Roads is just 20 mph.
+We do not recomend traveling to the bottom due to the congestion and narrowness of the road.

 Q. How long is the trail?

-A. The ride from East Portal (top) to Pearson (bottom) is 14.4 miles and is a very gentle 1.6% to 2% downhill ride all the way.
-You will then ride back thru the St. Paul Pass Tunnel after the shuttle drops you off at Roland which ads another 2 miles to your ride.
+A. The ride from East Portal (top) to Pearson (bottom) is 14.4 miles and is a very gentle 1.6% to 2% downhill ride most all the way.
+You will then ride back thru the St. Paul Pass Tunnel after the shuttle drops you off at Roland, which ads another 2 miles to your ride.
 For most riders, the ride from East Portal to Pearson represents a leisurely 2.5 to 3.5 hour pedal.
-Add to this the time to get on your shuttle (average wait time is ~ 45 min. for a shuttle at Pearson), it will then take 30-40 minutes for your shuttle to get you up to Roland.
-You then bike back thru the St. Paul Pass Tunnel adding another 15-20 minutes to your ride time.
+Add to this the time to get on your shuttle (average wait time is ~ 45 min. for a shuttle at Pearson), it will then take 30-40 minutes for your shuttle to drive you up to Roland.
+You then bike back thru the St. Paul Pass Tunnel adding yet another 15-20 minutes to your ride time.

-Q. How do I avoid a long wait for a shuttle at the bottom of the trail at Pearson.
+Q. How do I avoid a wait for a shuttle at the bottom of the trail at Pearson.

 5-Tips just for you: